Markloftus/L1ME-AID/README.md

 This project is covered under the GNU Lesser General Public License, version 3.0 (LGPL-3.0)

 # Log
+January 17, 2025: L1ME-AID exports the file as a TSV instead of CSV now.
 December 09, 2024: Fixed a bug where non-MEIs without TSDs were breaking the code.
 Version 1.1.1 was uploaded.
 Seems to work. </br>
 November 19, 2024: Verson 1.1.0-beta uploaded, added the -g functionality to call TSDs that are present within the SV sequence and the reference genome.